david3xu/chat-app-education/README.md

 There's functionality for uploading and processing markdown files.
 The UI is styled using Tailwind CSS and includes some custom components.

+# solution for the streaming message display
+The issue is that you have two sources of truth for streamingMessage: one in the local state of app/page.tsx and another in the ChatContext.
+The MessageInput component is updating the ChatContext version, while ChatArea is trying to read from the same ChatContext version.
+To fix this:
+Remove the local streamingMessage state from app/page.tsx.
+Update ChatArea and MessageInput to only use the streamingMessage from ChatContext.
+Remove the streamingMessage prop from both components in app/page.tsx.

 # add history in chat
 # add multimodel
 # add customized prompt